AnimeshDeb/BlueSky_Bot/README.md

 - Post content automatically and regularly to the platform

 ### Current Status (1/18/2025)
-- Edited input for email/password during signup process.
+- Edited input (client side) for email/password during signup process.
 Working on implementing backend endpoints for the said signup process with a corresponding database.
 Finished schema for authentication with respect to database.